 Aamira is junior at Minneapolis College earning her degree in film.
 Previously, she was a volunteer at the Home Free Women’s Shelter and was later hired as a child advocate.
 She has also served as a youth member for a council that spread awareness about domestic violence.
 Aamira is passionate about storytelling and hopes to tell stories through the art of filmmaking.
 In her free time, she runs a magazine called Fortune Magazine showcasing the accomplishments of young women in Minneapolis.

 Lulu Regules Verduzco

-Born in El Salvador, Katherine was brought to the United States at age two.
-Growing up watching the struggles of the Latinx and immigrant community have been key aspects that have inspired her to create change in the way her community is treated.
+Born in El Salvador, Katherine was brought to the United States at the age of 2.
+Growing up, watching the struggles of the Latinx and immigrant community have been key aspects that have inspired her to create change.
 At the age of 15, she also became a young mother.
-She beat all odds and graduated high school, along with earning her associate of arts degree from Saint Paul College.
+She beat all odds and graduated high school along with her associate’s degree from Saint Paul College.
 Over the past year, she participated in the Capitol Pathways internship program and in the Urban Scholars program with Hennepin County.
-She is currently a freshman at the University of Minnesota–Twin Cities majoring in Chicano/Latino Studies.
+She is currently a senior at the University of Minnesota–Twin Cities majoring in Chicano/Latino Studies.
 She plans on applying to law school next year with the hopes of becoming an immigration and criminal defense attorney.

 Anna is a freshman at the University of Minnesota and plans to study physiology.
 She was previously a volunteer at Woodland Elementary School in Brooklyn Park, where she tutored students.
 Anna is the first Hmong and Lao Asian young woman to be a Brooklyn Park Ambassador, representing and supporting the community of Brooklyn Park.
 Anna is also a part of her church’s choir and is her church’s youth group vice president.
 In her spare time, Anna enjoys reading, playing the piano, and spending quality time with her friends and family.